lxhy9799/SSTT/README.md

 ## Results

-Based on our pre-trained model you get the predictions in our paper.
+Based on our pre-trained model you get the prediction results in our paper.